 Connect Microsoft 365 apps like Outlook and Teams

-Use Microsoft 365 connectors to let your assistant work with the Microsoft tools you already use, such as Outlook, Teams, Calendar, OneDrive and SharePoint.
+Use Microsoft 365 access in Theta Assist to let your assistant work with the Microsoft tools you already use, such as Outlook, Teams, Calendar, OneDrive, and SharePoint.

 This guide helps you work out what to do first, depending on whether you are an end user, an assistant author, or an admin.